ambroisep/hueypetersen/_posts/2013-07-09-dijkstra-as-a-sequence.markdown

 Priority Map
 ---

 One issue with this is that its a linear scan through the frontier.
-Worst case scenario this could be all vertexes which would turn the algorithm into `O(n^2)`.
+Worst case scenario this could be all vertices which would turn the algorithm into `O(n^2)`.
 The course recommends the use of a heap data structure for the frontier which would make the algorithm `O(n*log(n))`.
 I couldn't find a clojure persistent heap implementation but there is a persistent [priority map](https://github.com/clojure/data.priority-map) which still gets us the logarithmic operations we want.

 Finding the cheapest cost path now becomes: